deepanshs/mrinversion/docs/index.rst

 **About**

-The ``mrinversion`` python package is based on the statistical learning technique for determining the distribution of the magnetic resonance (NMR) tensor parameters from two-dimensional NMR spectra correlating the isotropic to anisotropic frequencies.
+The ``mrinversion`` python package is based on the statistical learning technique for determining the underlying distribution of the magnetic resonance (NMR) parameters.

 The library utilizes the `mrsimulator <https://mrsimulator.readthedocs.io/en/stable/>`_ package for generating solid-state NMR spectra and `scikit-learn <https://scikit-learn.org/stable/>`_ package for statistical learning.